drrobotk/drrobotk.github.io/cv.md

 **July 2020 - Febuary 2021**
 -   Planning, researching and writing 'explainer' content using LaTeX for topics in mathematics from GCSE to undegraduate level.
 -   Recording lesson and question videos for mathematics using the Nagwa studio app.
+-  Editing and uploading videos to the Nagwa platform.

 ### **Science Communication Volunteer** - [Institute of Physics](https://www.iop.org/)